 Enter a keyword into the search bar

-Select which country’s search engine you’d like to get results from, and click the ‘Search’ icon.
+Select your country’s search engine, and click the ‘Search’ icon.

-You’ll be presented with a huge list of related keyword combinations that could be your key to unlocking search success.
+Keywordtool.io will present a list of combinations that could be your key to unlocking search success.

 Tip!
-Different locations will return different keywords, so it’s worthwhile repeating your search using a variety of locations.
+Different locations will return different keywords, so it’s worth repeating using a variety of locations.

 What Is It?

 The Title Tag is the text displayed along the top of the browser window or tab.
-It’s also displayed within Google search results, and is the first thing users see when searching.
+It’s also the first thing users see when searching.